 Operational flexibility allows the ETL system to work with fluctuating electricity supply and heterogeneous feedstock sources.

-Inherent profitability, based on proven upstream costs and and downstream offtake prices supported by global trends, is attainable to ETL adaptors.
+Inherent profitability, based on proven upstream costs and market prices supported by global trends, is attainable to ETL adaptors.